Alskiir/automate-files-py/README.md

 ## Additional Notes

-- The script will run indefinitely until you stop it with `Ctrl+C`.
+- The script will appear in the `hidden icons` section in the taskbar.
+- To close the application, right click the icon and press `Exit`.
 - If a destination directory does not exist, the script will create it.